marismith79/Jarvus2/mcp_server2/README.md

 4. **Error Handling**
    - Monitor for performance degradation
    - Set up alerts for performance thresholds
    - Track error rates under different conditions

+## Note on Network Throttling
+The current Selenium setup does not support network throttling via Chrome DevTools Protocol (CDP).
+To enable network condition simulation, you need a Selenium Grid/node that supports CDP commands (e.g., using a compatible Docker image like `selenium/standalone-chrome`).
+Please refer to the [Selenium Docker documentation](https://github.com/SeleniumHQ/docker-selenium) for more details.